JohnnyBizzel/music-artists-stats/README.md

 If not already installed, install from [Python.org](https://www.python.org/)

+Note: On a Mac I got the problem that the 'requests' library was not installed.

+*You need an administrator access.*

+Install *requests* package:

+**pip3 install requests**

 ## On all operating systems:

 Download *this code* - the green button "Clone or Download Zip" Go to location where you extracted the zip file.

 To run the code on Windows:

 **py program.py**

 To run the code on Linux:

 **python3 program.py**

 When running the program, you will be prompted for an artist's name.